-The total rent income recognized from these transactions amounted to P240.8 million, for the year ended December 31, 2021 including rent income resulting from the application of the straight-line basis of revenue recognition in accordance with PFRS 16 (previously PAS 17) in 2021 and are presented as Rentals under Revenues section of the consolidated statements of income.
+The total rent income recognized from these transactions amounted to P267.5 million, P240.8 million and P242.7 million, including rent income resulting from the application of the straight-line basis of revenue recognition in accordance with PFRS 16 in 2022, 2021 and 2020, respectively, and are presented as Rentals under Revenues section of the consolidated statements of income.
+There was no contingent rent (i.e., variable rent considerations) related to these operating leases.